eblot/pyftdi/README.rst

 Extras
 ------
 This module also contains a basic driver for Prolific PL2303 chip written in pure Python.
-PL2303 is not a FTDI device, but serves the same purpose.
+PL2303 is not an FTDI device, but it may serve the same purpose - a USB-to-serial adapter.

-As such, a Python driver for this device has been added to this project since version 0.4.0, so that using a PL2303 serial adaptor can be used as an FTDI alternative to drive a serial port.
+As such, a Python driver for this device has been added to this project since version 0.4.0, so that using a PL2303 serial adaptor can be used as an FTDI alternative to drive a serial port from a USB bus.

 Primary goals
 ~~~~~~~~~~~~~